flotiq/flotiq-docs/docs/Universe/n8n.md

 Additionally, we will use an n8n HTTP request node credentials for [header authentication](https://docs.n8n.io/integrations/builtin/credentials/httprequest/?_gl=1*ufu4gh*_ga*MTY5ODcxNjE2MC4xNzE0MDM4Njcy*_ga_0SC4FF2FH9*MTcxNTI0OTgzMi41LjEuMTcxNTI1MDYwNi4zLjAuMA..#using-header-auth) with the [Flotiq API key](../API/index.md?h=api+keys#application-api-keys){target="_blank"}.

 ## Preparation Steps

+For the specified integration use cases, we will:

+1.  **Setup Content Type Definition**: Establish a Content Type Definition in Flotiq for data storage, which includes fields for email addresses, subject, and message.
+2.  **Create Flotiq API Key**: Generate a dedicated API key for the new Content Type, enabling the 'create' action for email content.
+3.  **Setup n8n Credentials**: Create header credentials to authenticate Flotiq requests.

+!!! note
+    Please note that these steps are part of a specific example of integrating Flotiq with n8n and may vary based on different use cases.
+For instance, you might want to use your own Content Type Definition or an API key with access to multiple Content Type Definitions.

 ### Setting up Flotiq